dedupeio/dedupe/docs/Making-smart-comparisons.rst

 run into the explosion of comparisons.
 Of course if already knew where the true duplicates were, we wouldn't need to compare any individual records.
-Unfortunately we don't but we do quite well if just compare records that were somewhat similar.
+Unfortunately we don't but we do quite well if just compare records that are somewhat similar.

 Blocking
 --------